alishack/alishack.github.io/_posts/2018-10-16-Hello-World.md

-Becky shared prophetic remark on the way back home (according to Dewi) "He doesn't know it yet but We are meant to be together"
+Becky shared a prophetic remark on the way back home (according to Dewi) "He doesn't know it yet but We are meant to be together"

 (!!!)